Gethin Jones: Early life and education

 Jones was born on 12 February 1978 in Cardiff, the son of Sylvia (née Groskop), a violin teacher, and Goronwy Jones, headteacher of Baden Powell Primary School.
 He has an older sister, Mererid.
 One of his maternal great-grandfathers was a Polish-Jewish immigrant.
 With Welsh as his first language, he attended Ysgol Gynradd Coed-y-Gof and Ysgol Gyfun Gymraeg Glantaf (in Llandaff North, Cardiff) for his primary and secondary school education, respectively.
 Jones has Grade 8 violin and Grade 6 piano qualifications, and took part in school musicals and school and county orchestras.
 He took Biology, Geography and Economics at A-Levels.

 Jones had dual interests throughout school.
 His mother wanted him to develop his musical talents, while he enjoyed rugby union.
 While studying Economics and Geography at Manchester Metropolitan University where he gained a 2:2, he was captain of the university's rugby first team and played in the Lancashire under-21 team.
 At the age of 21 in his final year, Jones was offered trials by Sale RFC.
-However, he was not good enough, and he eventually set aside his plans for a professional rugby career and returned to Wales.
+However, he was not good enough, and he eventually set aside his plans for a professional rugby career.